Meet the HOSTS OF THE DO THE WOO PODCAST

-BobWP – Publisher, podcast and Founder of the Do the Woo Podcast
+BobWP – Publisher, podcast and Founder of Do the Woo

 As I kid, I never thought of being a podcaster.
 Probably because it didn’t exist.
 But I was fascinated with radio.

 I started using WordPress in 2007.
 The BobWP brand was born in 2010 and, over the years, I spent time training and consulting for WordPress as well as writing tons of content for this site.

 Between those early years of WordPress, I dove back into eCommerce a bit more by starting a membership site in 2008 at, well, a time before membership sites really were catching on.
 And obviously with the technology nowhere at where it is today, it took us a good 9 months to develop the site.

 When WooCommerce was released in 2011, eCommerce became a bigger part of my life.
-I have taught and written a lot about WooCommerce, and now I am taking on the task of connecting the WooCommerce builder community.
-I hope you will join me.
+I have taught and written a lot about WooCommerce.

 In 2016, after having worked with WooCommerce for 5 years, I started to incorporate more content around it.
 The rest is history and in early 2019 I moved to a complete focus of WooCommerce.
-Today I bring you the definitive Do the Woo community and news site.
+Today I bring you the definitive Do the Woo community.